 When a natural resource is overused, the obvious solution is to limit everyone's use of that resource.
 The polluter pays principle allows implementing such limits fairly efficiently.
 For example, if fresh water is limited, water meters can be installed on houses, replacing constant water taxes, to address each household's temptation to ride "free".
 But what happens if the limited water source is fresh water from a river separating two countries?
 How can one country willing to use water with care prevent the other country from freeriding?

-A world government enables a better definition of property, and prevention of bottom-racing.
+Reducing the number of states enables a better definition of property, and prevention of bottom-racing.
 These improvements allow an elimination or reduction of negative externalities.
-A world government also provides the best context for production of public goods.
+Larger governments also provide the best context for production of public goods.

 It is not clear whether the world is getting more united, but if so, the pace of union is much slower than the pace of progress in other areas, and very slow compared to the speed of environmental degradation.